Tom Waldek, founder of The Human Origin

 Integration

 Concurrent with the final 4–6 weeks of Origin Work.
-New operating system becomes daily practice — active application required.
+New conversation structures, decision processes, and feedback formats are embedded in daily operations — with guided application in the real business.

 Included